vuejs/docs/src/guide/scaling-up/testing.md

 })
 ```

-Finallym, update `package.json` to add the test script and run it:
+Finally, update `package.json` to add the test script and run it:

 ```json{4}
 {